cs190/cs190-ps1/README.md

 Due: Before class, Tuesday, February 16th, 2016.
 I should be able to make a clone of your fork, and then build and execute it in my environment without modification.

+I will attempt to make each problem set worth about 10 pts and to have about 12 of them during the term.

 ## Directions Specific to this Problem Set

-1. The first step is to get a working copy of this repository.
+1. (1 pt)The first step is to get a working copy of this repository.
 This breaks down into two smaller steps: forking and then cloning the repository.
 If your browser is pointed at https://github.com/brianhill/cs190-ps1, and you are logged in using your github account, you will see a fork button near the upper-right-hand corner of the web page.
 Just click it to create your fork.
 Then, to create the clone, open a shell (using the app called Terminal.app).
 If you have never worked in a shell, don't worry, below are the commands step by step.
 The stuff you type is the stuff following each $ sign:

     ```
     ~$ mkdir ~/Classwork